docsforadobe/after-effects-scripting-guide/docs/items/compitem.rst

 **Description**

 The CompItem object represents a composition, and allows you to manipulate and get information about it.
-Access the objects by position index number in a project's ite m collection.
+Access the objects by position index number in a project's item collection.

     CompItem is a subclass of :ref:`AVItem`, which is a subclass of :ref:`Item`.
 All methods and attributes of AVItem and Item, in addition to those listed below, are available when working with CompItem.